adamwalker/sdr/Readme.md

 * Line and waterfall plots using OpenGL
 * FM demodulation
 * PulseAudio sound sink
-* [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) based radio source supported and other sources are easily added
+* [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) and [BladeRF](https://nuand.com/) based radio sources/sinks supported and other sources are easily added
 * Extensive benchmark and test suites of signal processing functions

-See https://github.com/adamwalker/sdr-apps for a collection of simple apps built on the library and https://github.com/adamwalker/sdr-demo for a demo application.
+See [sdr-apps](https://github.com/adamwalker/sdr-apps) for a collection of simple apps built on the library, [sdr-demo](https://github.com/adamwalker/sdr-demo) for a demo application and [bladerf-sdr-apps](https://github.com/adamwalker/bladerf-sdr-apps) to get started with the BladeRF.

 # Screenshot
 A chunk of the FM broadcast spectrum.
 Captured with an RTLSDR device and drawn as a waterfall using the [Plot](https://github.com/adamwalker/sdr/blob/master/hs_sources/SDR/Plot.hs) module.